aboys-cb/nep_gpu/docs/prediction_flow.md

 loads a `nep.txt` file using `Parameters::load_from_nep_txt`, reads structures from a provided XYZ file, constructs a single `Dataset`, builds the proper `Potential`, and directly calls `find_force` to obtain predictions.
-Energies are then averaged over all atoms in each configuration before printing.
+Energies are averaged over all atoms in each configuration before printing.

+When predicting a very large set of structures the program might run out of GPU memory. `predict_main.cu` therefore accepts an optional third command line argument specifying a batch size.
+Only that many configurations are loaded and processed at a time.
+The default batch size is taken from `para.batch_size` stored in `nep.txt` (1000 if not set).